 County governments across America play a critical role in preparing for or recovering from major disaster events.
-Since 1980, the United States has experienced 363 weather or climate related disaster events that have cost under $2.6 trillion dollars and taken the lives of 15,971 people.
+Over the past four decades, the United States has faced 387 climate-related disasters with damages at or exceeding $1 billion, a class of event often referred to as “billion-dollar disasters.”
+Collectively, these billion-dollar disasters have cost the U.S. economy more than $2.74 trillion and claimed the lives of 16,434 people.
 With the increasing frequency and severity of these major disasters, counties, states and the federal government need to coordinate efficiently and effectively to serve our communities.
-NACo with the support of The Pew Charitable Trust has hosted two intergovernmental roundtable discussions with federal, state and county officials.
+NACo with the support of The Pew Charitable Trusts has hosted three intergovernmental roundtable discussions with federal, state and county officials.
 The first roundtable identified priority challenges in achieving disaster resilience, while the second roundtable focused on defining and building local capacity for disaster resilient communities.
+The third and final roundtable explored current and potential approaches for funding and implementing solutions to the social and economic risks facing communities including those that are under resourced and underrepresented.
 The key findings of the intergovernmental roundtable discussions are provided below.

 2023 Intergovernmental Roundtable